 The Fayetteville Comic Con welcomes costumes of all types (just keep them family friendly).

 We will have TWO major cosplay competitions on our main stage, featuring some of the most talented cosplayers in the south:

-Our Senior-Level 16 & over competition, will take place on Sunday, October 21, at about 2 p.m.
+Our Senior-Level 16 & over competition, will take place on Sunday, October 20, at about 2 p.m.
 You must register at least two hours before the event, however!
-Lots of prizes, including gift certificates, lots of cash and a Special Grand Prize plus a prize for active military cosplayers!
+Lots of prizes, including gift certificates and a Special Grand Prize plus a prize for active military cosplayers!

-Helping organize our cosplay competition and also hosting cosplay seminars will be cosplay superstars Candace Phillips from AFK for Cosplay, Sarah Townsend, 2015 Grand Prize winner, and Rocky Melvin, 2017 SuperCon Grand Prize winner.
+Helping organize our cosplay competition will be cosplay superstars Candace Phillips from AFK for Cosplay, Ambryvescent Cosplay, and Rocky Melvin, 2017 SuperCon Grand Prize winner.

 COSTUME AND WEAPONS POLICY: